EdvardM/railsgirls-ruby/intermediate.md

 ## Functions schmunctions

-Like mentioned before, functions are means of doing things of data.
-They can be very simple (like joining two strings together) or very complex.
-Usually we want to avoid complexity though by splitting a complex function to several smaller, less complex ones.
+Like mentioned before, functions are means of doing things with data.
+They can be very simple (like joining two strings together) or highly complex, and naturally functions can call other functions.

+Many functions are built-in to the language, and huge amount of useful functions are in the so-called _standard library_ grouped by category.
+Things like getting current time, work with files, reading contents of a web page, convert things from format into another, manage concurrency, compute trigonometric functions, compress things so that they take less space and so on.
+I encourage you to look at [Rubydoc stdlib page](http://www.rubydoc.info/stdlib) to get an idea of things you have at your disposal, without installing any software (that is, your Ruby installation already has all that stuff).

 Usually functions are introduced by doing arithmetic with numbers.
-Let's change that  by doing things with strings.
+Let's change that now by doing things with strings.
 In particular, lets make a function that return the  longest string in a list, and let's first write a small program to find out _how we wish it would work_.

 ```ruby
 longest_string(['apple', 'banana', 'mango', 'pear']) # 'banana'